json-schema-org/vocab-idl/README.md

 In case contributions are for changing content on git, please refer to [git workflow](./git_workflow.md).

 Any contributions that changes the content of this repository MUST go through pull requests.

-We use [All Contributors](https://allcontributors.org) specification to handle recognitions.
-You can help us out in many different ways.
-Just check out [this](https://allcontributors.org/docs/en/emoji-key) list of possible contributions.
-All of this is a contribution!

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):